 How to uninstall software

-Left click on ‘Apps’ to open the Apps and Features window.
-You will see a list being generated with all your installed programs.
+Left-click on Apps to open the Apps and Features window.
+You will see a list generated with all your installed programs.

 How to test for unwanted automated queries

-This is one of those times where viewing the capturing your network data might not help, unless you have a good knowledge about network systems or computers.
+This is one of those times when viewing the capturing your network data might not help unless you have good knowledge about network systems or computers.

-In which case I doubt that you would be reading this article.
-But if you are still interested in taking a look at some data, have a look over here to see how you could download and install an application to capture some network data.
+In this case, I doubt that you would be reading this article.
+But if you are still interested in looking at some data, look over here to see how you could download and install an application to capture some network data.

 After performing all these steps, give the system a restart.
-You might have to repeat the steps a few times to make sure everything that shouldn’t be there is gone.
+You might have to repeat the steps to ensure everything that shouldn’t be there is gone.

-Some types of infections have processes that recopy files back to the original location, making it a bit trickier to get rid of it.
+Some infections have processes that recopy files back to the original location, making it a bit trickier to get rid of them.

-This whole procedure is also great for cleaning up your system from any viruses or infections in general.
+This procedure is also great for cleaning your system from viruses or infections.

-After that, automated queries being sent from your computer should be a thing of the past.
-If you are still having problems after trying all of these steps, I would advise that you take your computer to a professional.
+After that, automated queries sent from your computer should be a thing of the past.
+If you still have problems after trying all these steps, I advise you to take it to a professional.

-It’s definitely something you want to fix as it could be a serious security threat and your ISP may contact you if it gets bad enough.
+You want to fix it as it could be a serious security threat, and your ISP may contact you if it gets bad enough.

-So take steps to make sure that this is dealt with so you can enjoy a safer and less vulnerable computer.
+So take steps to ensure this is dealt with so you can enjoy a safer and less vulnerable computer.